adelevie/sharpie/README.md

 ### Why not Jekyll?

 Jekyll is great for blogs and other types of sites where content is "hand created."
 That is, a human creates a file in a folder and writes some Markdown.
 Sharpie is more geared towards use-cases where the original content is already in a machine-readable format.
 For example, if you have a database whose contents you want to expose via REST API.
-You also don't want to maintain a server and you don't want to worry about scaline.
+You also don't want to maintain a server and you don't want to worry about scaling.
 With Sharpie, you can write such an API with very few (yet straightfoward) lines of code.

 ### Fork